VeryEasyFramework/easy-cli/README.md

 # Easy CLI

-A simple CLI library for Deno that allows you to create an interactive CLI application with ease.
+A CLI library for Deno that allows you to create an interactive CLI application with ease.

 ## Installation